Homogeneity and heterogeneity: Examples

+Biology

+Environmental heterogeneity

+Environmental heterogeneity is a hypernym for different environmental factors that contribute to the diversity of species, like climate, topography, and land cover.
+Biodiversity is correlated with geodiversity on a global scale.
+Heterogeneity in geodiversity features and environmental variables are indicators of environmental heterogeneity.
+They drive biodiversity at local and regional scales.

+Scientific literature in ecology contains a big number of different terms for environmental heterogeneity, often undefined or conflicting in their meaning.
+Habitat diversity and habitat heterogeneity are a synonyms of environmental heterogeneity.

 Chemistry

+Homogeneous and heterogeneous mixtures

 In chemistry, a heterogeneous mixture consists of either or both of 1) multiple states of matter or 2) hydrophilic and hydrophobic substances in one mixture; an example of the latter would be a mixture of water, octane, and silicone grease.
 Heterogeneous solids, liquids, and gases may be made homogeneous by melting, stirring, or by allowing time to pass for diffusion to distribute the molecules evenly.
 For example, adding dye to water will create a heterogeneous solution at first, but will become homogeneous over time.
 Entropy allows for heterogeneous substances to become homogeneous over time.

 A heterogeneous mixture is a mixture of two or more compounds.
 Examples are: mixtures of sand and water or sand and iron filings, a conglomerate rock, water and oil, a salad, trail mix, and concrete (not cement).
 A mixture can be determined to be homogeneous when everything is settled and equal, and the liquid, gas, the object is one color or the same form.
 Various models have been proposed to model the concentrations in different phases.
 The phenomena to be considered are mass rates and reaction.